Daye-Lee18/Daye-Lee18.github.io/_projects/1_project.md

 1. The user inputs a video description text as an input to extract the desired video.
 In the inference stage, to create a cosine similarity matrix, our emotion-specialized text-to-video retrieval model calculates the similarity between the relevant query and the videos in the user's directory.
 2. During inference, the task is to extract the top-n most relevant videos by listing the video vectors that have close cosine similarity to the embedding features based on the text query in the data, in order of the highest similarity.
-3. We utilized the CLIP-ViP model, a text-to-video / video-to-text retrieval model that has learned the relationship between the two modalities of text and video well.
+3. We utilized the CLIP-ViP model[^1], a text-to-video / video-to-text retrieval model that has learned the relationship between the two modalities of text and video well.
 Here, our additional goal was to create a model that performs the retrieval task better for emotion-related queries.
 4. The reason for this is that we anticipated that if a person needs to find a specific video, they would input a query describing emotions, as people live in their memories.
 5. Therefore, we thought that after extracting 8 emotions from the text and performing embedding, we could develop the model so that the text and video cluster well for each emotion in the embedding space.